-EPBD BACS COMPLIANCE VERIFICATION CHECKLIST INTRODUCTORY NOTES eu.bac has supported European policymakers in the implementation of the Energy Performance of Buildings Directive (EPBD (EU) 2018/844) since its approval.
-Through exchanges with national level consultants and legislators, it became clear that further guidance is necessary on how to ensure compliance with the requirements introduced by Article 14 and Article 15, paragraph 4.
+2024 EPBD BACS COMPLIANCE VERIFICATION CHECKLIST FOR NON-RESIDENTIAL BUILDINGS INTRODUCTORY NOTES eu.bac has supported European policymakers in implementing the Energy Performance of Buildings Directive since its previous iteration (EPBD (EU) 2018/844) and will continue this work with the latest 2024 version (EPBD (EU) 2024/1275).
+With the expanded scope and capabilities of the new EPBD, it is important to provide guidance to ensure compliance with the requirements outlined in Article 13, paragraphs 9 and 10.
+Separate guidance will be provided for residential buildings covered under Article 13, paragraph 11.